data-skeptic/blog/episodes/2017/pix2code.md

 ## pix2code
-In this episode, Tony Beltramelli of UIzard Technologies joins our host, Kyle Polich, to talk about the ideas behind his latest app that can transform graphic design into functioning code, as well as his previous work on spying with wearables.
+In this episode,  [Tony Beltramelli](https://tonybeltramelli.com/) of [UIzard Technologies](https://uizard.io/) joins our host, Kyle Polich, to talk about the ideas behind his latest app that can transform graphic design into functioning code, as well as his previous work on spying with wearables.

-Tony and his team at UIzard Technologies recently developed [pix2code](https://arxiv.org/pdf/1705.07962.pdf), which leverages deep learning to transform graphic user interface screenshots into lines of code.
-His novel approach is based on Convolutional and Recurrent Neural Networks that allows the generation of computer code from a single GUI screenshot as input.
+Tony and his team at UIzard Technologies recently developed [pix2code](https://arxiv.org/pdf/1705.07962.pdf), which leverages deep learning to transform graphic user interface screenshots into lines of code. [pix2code](https://github.com/tonybeltramelli/pix2code) takes a clever approach based on Convolutional and Recurrent Neural Networks that allows the generation of computer code from a single GUI screenshot as input.
 This new method is an achievement because mapping a structured image to a language description is a very difficult task.

 All it needs is a single image of a design for a graphic user interface (GUI) to work.
 Once the neural network is trained to recognize the image, it begins to produce the code that creates the graphical user interface.
 Moreover, the model can generate source code for a range of different platforms --iOS, Android, HTML, and so on-- from a single input image with over 77 percent accuracy.
 The trick to being multilingual is to use a special Domain Specific Language (DSL) that describes the UI and then is compiled to the specific language.